Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Some amino acid supplements in high doses

-Prenatal vitamin is typically your foundation: Most women need one comprehensive prenatal vitamin plus possibly additional iron, calcium, vitamin D, omega-3s, or other specific nutrients based on individual needs—but always under medical supervision.
+Prenatal vitamin typically foundation: Most women need one comprehensive prenatal vitamin plus possibly additional iron, calcium, vitamin D, omega-3s, or other specific nutrients based on individual needs—but always under medical supervision.

 Seek immediate medical attention if: